GabrielKoiran/Post-Brexit-Fishing-vessel-project/README.md

 Description: complete
 Origin: Output of R file 4 (counterfactual_estimation.r)

 ALSO ADD GOOGLE DRIVE NOTES, AND LINKS TO DIFFERENT FILES, AND REREAD FOR COMPLETION.
-RELIRE NOTES #
+RELIRE NOTES #.
+Clear up exact graphs...